Whatsapp Icon

 Patient Education Materials

 Educating yourself on the potential skin-related side effects of your treatment can help you prepare and manage them effectively.
-Reputable cancer centers and health organizations offer patient education materials online.
+Reputable cancer centres and health organizations offer patient education materials online.
 For instance, the National Cancer Institute provides comprehensive guides on cancer treatments and their side effects, including skin changes.

-Counseling Services
+C Services

 Nutritional Advice